HOLIDAY IN THE SUN

 She really wanted to go swimming, but the flight and the hot climate made her change the mind…

-After a while, Kate started to feel the sun charging her energy, but also making her fall asleep.
+After a while, Kate started feeling the sun charging her energy, but also making her fall asleep.
 She stayed outside for almost an hour and then she went to take a shower.

-David changed into his pajamas and went straight to the bed.
+David changed into his pajamas and went straight to bed.
 Now he really felt tired…

 … but the moment Kate appeared just in her underwear, his instincts have awoken instantly.